of India’s most vulnerable villages

 Operation Red Alert

-A helpline dedicated exclusively to handling human trafficking cases—advertised in high-risk villages through the Safe Village Program—saw 31,587 calls for assistance, with 218 cases of human trafficking being reported.
-The helpline is a collaborative effort that includes some of India’s most reputable anti-trafficking organisations, and helps provide assistance and legal aid to callers that would otherwise have nowhere else to turn.
+India’s first national helpline dedicated exclusively to handling human trafficking cases—advertised in high-risk villages through the Safe Village Program—received 36,003 calls for assistance, with 251 cases of human trafficking being reported.
+The helpline is a collaborative effort that includes some of India’s most reputable anti-trafficking organisations, and helps provide assistance to callers that would otherwise have nowhere else to turn.

 The PeaceMaker program incorporates three main objectives: prevention, intervention, and conversation.
-Through school programs, girls and boys 12–17 are trained on their rights to stay safe from abuse, violence and exploitation and provided with tools to help keep them safe.
-To date, more than 46,377 school children have received essential safety information through these programs.
+Through school programs, young people are trained on their rights to stay safe from abuse, violence and exploitation and provided with tools to help keep them safe.
+To date, more than 61,049 youths have received essential safety information through these programs.

 The heart of the PeaceMaker program includes training women to become PeaceMakers.
-These PeaceMakers provide counselling, rights education and legal aid to victims of abuse and violence, empowering them to seek healthy solutions.
-To date, 7,839 cases have been handled by PeaceMakers across India.
+These PeaceMakers provide rights education and referrals to counselling for victims of abuse and violence, empowering them to seek healthy solutions.
+To date, 8,828 cases have been handled by PeaceMakers across India.

 Your support is empowering millions of women and children to live in safety, and training community members to take better care of the vulnerable.
 These are some of their stories.